helena-spawn/reed-demo/README.md

     }

 ## The reedFactory
 The `reedFactory` class is where all the nasty work of branch creation is done.
-The `reedFactory` is constructed with details on the canvas we are drawing on and gets a reference to the sun object to determince the attraction force at a certain moment in time.
+The `reedFactory` is constructed with details of the canvas we are drawing on and gets a reference to the `sun` object to determine the attraction force at a certain moment in time.

 Furthermore the `reedFactory` has the notion of the number of branches it needs to create.